gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 * Cloud Architects
 * User Experience Specialists

+### !callout-info
+## Don’t Forget!
-Software practitioners may also be Software Acquisition Professionals, as illustrated in the figure above.
+Software practitioners _may also be_ Software Acquisition Professionals, as illustrated in the figure above.
 The explicit distinction emphasizes the need for technical advisors who should be cognizant of and familiar with current software practices, mandated by the speed of technology.
+### !end-callout

 Leadership that supports software practitioners include but is not limited to:
 * The military department CIOs and their cybersecurity accreditation authority